rshouker/ARC-AGI/apps/code_analysis.md

   - **`redo()`:** Reapplies a reverted change using its `redoData`, increments `historyIndex`, and refreshes the grid UI.
   - **`updateUndoRedoButtons()`:** Enables or disables the Undo and Redo buttons based on `historyIndex` and `changeHistory.length`.
   - *Keyboard shortcuts:* `Ctrl+Z` / `Cmd+Z` for Undo, `Ctrl+Y` (or `Ctrl+Shift+Z` on Mac) for Redo.
+  - *Symbol selection shortcuts:* Press number keys `0-9` to pick symbols directly from the keyboard.
 - **`resizeOutputGrid(height, width)`:** Resizes the `CURRENT_OUTPUT_GRID` data object by creating a new `Grid` instance and then updates the UI grid by calling `syncFromDataGridToEditionGrid`.
 - **`resetOutputGrid()`:** Resets the `CURRENT_OUTPUT_GRID` data object (typically cloning the corresponding test input grid) and updates the UI grid via `syncFromDataGridToEditionGrid`.
 - **`Grid` Class (`js/common.js`):** The fundamental data structure holding the grid dimensions and the 2D array of symbols.
 Includes methods for initialization and potentially helper functions.